DiUS/precise-theme-starter/README.md

-# Precise Theme Starter
+# DiUS Precise Theme

-This is an example of how to create a theme for [Precise](http://precise.io) Portfolios and Profiles.
+This is a theme for [Precise](http://precise.io) Portfolios and Profiles.
-Consider it a starter pack.
-Use it a guide for your own theme.

-## So you want to theme a Portfolio or Profile

-Great!
-Here's how you do it:

-1. Copy or Fork this repository
-2. Install development dependencies
-3. Run the development server
-4. Create your desired HTML markup and CSS
-5. Package as a NPM
-6. Deploy
+It provides the styling and layout for DiUS consultant profiles.

 ### Getting your development environment setup